bkram/fm-dx-console/README.md

 ## Help (console version)

-The following keys can be used when running the command line interface:
+The following keys can be used when running the command line interface.
+The Electron GUI understands these shortcuts as well:

 Frequency Adjustment